laramartin/android_newsfeed/README.md

 - Get the latest Android News
 - Retrieves data from The Guardian API.
 - Only the first 10 results will be displayed.
-- Pull down to refresh the news list
+- Swipe down to refresh the news list
 - Tap any item to open the article in your browser

 # Screenshot